ARM-software/arm-trusted-firmware/docs/spd/tlk-dispatcher.rst

 TLK is a Trusted OS running as Secure EL1.
 It is a Free Open Source Software (FOSS) release of the NVIDIA® Trusted Little Kernel (TLK) technology, which extends technology made available with the development of the Little Kernel (LK).
-You can download the LK modular embedded preemptive kernel for use on ARM, x86, and AVR32 systems from https://github.com/travisg/lk
+You can download the LK modular embedded preemptive kernel for use on Arm, x86, and AVR32 systems from https://github.com/travisg/lk

 NVIDIA implemented its Trusted Little Kernel (TLK) technology, designed as a